Gamify-IT/docs/dev-manuals/languages/docker/docker-compose.md

 ## Run the project locally

-To run the project outside Docker you can use our `docker-compose-dev.yaml` file.
-It starts all dependencies with a reverse proxy pointing to your local development server. \
-This is useful to test the project while developing and use all your IDE features (debugger, hot-reload, ...).
+Many repositories contain a `docker-compose-dev.yaml` file.
+This file can be used to test the repository with all the needed dependencies.
+To do so, open a terminal in the directory of the file (should be the base of the repository) and execute the following commands:

 To start it you can use
 ```bash